 If you’re switching umbrella company because your agency says you have to, we know this can be frustrating.
 If you’re with a good, compliant umbrella and you’re happy with the service you’ve received, it might be worth speaking to your agency to see if the issues can be resolved.
 If they can’t, there are two things to remember:

 Your new agency might have a good reason for not wanting to work with your current umbrella.
-For example, many agencies insist on FCSA accreditation from all their suppliers.
-This is a sound practice, designed to protect them and you.

 Your new agency is not allowed to insist that you sign up with an umbrella that’s owned by or connected to them, but they are allowed to refuse to work with any company they like.
 Contrary to popular myth, a recruiter does not have to work with your choice of umbrella company.